 - Disruption in lessons, in corridors between lessons, and at break and lunchtimes.

 - Non-completion of classwork or homework.

 - Poor attitude.

 - Incorrect uniform.

 - Failure to bring equipment.

 - Truancy or deliberate lateness.

+- · Sharing toilet cubicles

 - Failure to follow Ready to Learn.

 Serious misbehaviour is defined as: